segunolalive/website/src/posts/avoid-screen-reader-hints.md

 ## When To Use Hints
 Hints aren't all bad and sometimes can be necessary but before going down that route, be sure it's the right decision.

+A good use for hints is when you need to provide extra information on *non-interactive* elements e.g a carousel slide.
+In t